Patching isn't optional: the clock starts ticking from the very first minute

-Timeline of a digital threat
+Timeline of a cyber threat

 3. In less than 48 hours, the first attacks are already underway.

-48 hours: the new margin for maneuver
+48 hours: the new window of opportunity

 It’s not enough to just apply updates: you have to do it quickly, accurately, and without relying on manual processes.